more03625/be-beast/nest-js/Introduction.md

 ## Start with a new nest project.

-    - To create a new project you can clone the repo OR you can use nest CLI commands. both will produce the same outcomes.
+    - To create a new project you can clone the repo OR you can use nest *CLI commands*  both will produce the same outcomes.

 ```
 npm i -g @nest/cli